 Because textbook publishers have not shown a consistent ability to deliver materials that meet the evolving needs of K–12 districts, not-for-profit organizations have stepped in to support districts in their efforts to raise the bar for teachers and students.

 Open Up Resources evolved out of the K–12 OER Collaborative, a coalition of thirteen state education agencies that teamed up in 2013 to foster the development of comprehensive, high-quality, standards-aligned core programs.
-At the conclusion of a competitive RFP seeking curriculum-scale OER providers, the Collaborative tapped Illustrative Mathematics, led by Common Core author Dr. William McCallum, to author our first offering, a middle school math curriculum.
+At the conclusion of a competitive RFP seeking curriculum-scale OER providers, the Collaborative tapped Illustrative Mathematics to author our first offering, a middle school math curriculum.